 -On/Off switch saves memory of shows played while turning off electronics

-I was originally going to develop a couple other character machines from Pizza Time Theater such as Jasper, which would be able to interact with Chuck by means of a usb cable to connect in the back.
-Although this proved to be too costly to build for what consumers were willing to pay, and so the idea was scrapped.
+I was originally going to develop a couple other character machines from Pizza Time Theater such as Jasper,and Mr. Munch which would be able to interact with Chuck by means of a usb cable to connect in the back.
+Although this proved to be too costly and time consuming to build for a price point that was still attractive to the consumer, and so the idea was scrapped.

 This desktop machine operates on three cpus (master + two slaves) and a sound board.